 Due to its great usability, Corona is rightly a highly popular 3D rendering software.

-However, the standout feature of this 3D rendering software is its ability to export project files from Revit and SketchUp as standalone executables to provide walkthroughs that can be shared with clients or co-workers.
+However, the standout feature of this 3D rendering software is its ability to export project files from Revit, SketchUp, Rhino, and ArchiCAD as standalone executables to provide walkthroughs that can be shared with clients or co-workers.
 These standalones can be used on desktop computers and VR goggles.
+It is easy as pushing one button to start these walkthroughs.
+But Enscape is also a great tool to support the designing process.
+The link between the presentations and the orignal CAD data means that you can inspect and evaluate any changes you make in a snap.
 Apart from the photorealistic render mode, Enscape includes a number of stylised modes like sketch, paper and polystyrene models.

 Enscape is the perfect 3D rendering software for architects who want to flabbergast stakeholders with VR presentations.